google-research/mt-metrics-eval/README.md

 participated in the metrics shared tasks) using different criteria.
 It also demonstrates how you can incorporate new metrics into these comparisons.

-The notebook `wmt22_metrics.ipynb` documents how the official results for the WMT22 task were generated.
+The notebooks `wmt22_metrics.ipynb` and `wmt23_metrics.ipynb` document how the official results for these tasks were generated.
 We will try to provide similar notebooks for future evaluations.

 The notebook `ties_matter.ipynb` contains the code to reproduce the results from [Ties Matter: Meta-Evaluating Modern Metrics with Pairwise Accuracy and Tie Calibration](https://arxiv.org/abs/2305.14324).